 Are you lonely?
 Bored?
 Wishing you had someone to do something with?
 If so, you’re not the only one.
 Many people feel this way at one time or another.
-If you have Autism Spectrum Disorder (ASD), you may worry that being alone is how it’s going to be.
+If you are on the autism spectrum, you may worry that being alone is how it’s going to be.
 But you don’t have to be isolated.
 It may not be easy, but if you are willing to put forth some effort, you can meet new people and develop new friendships.

 How to Meet People

 Many people find it’s easiest to meet people when circumstances bring them together.
 Shared experience gives people something to talk about.
 Also, if you are in the same place, there is an increased likelihood that you will have something in common – maybe it’s where you live or work, an activity you enjoy, or a favorite place to eat (don’t eat at a booth alone if you want to meet someone; sit at the bar where others will be next to you and perhaps also on their own).

 Maybe you’re lonely because you are hanging out at home, pursuing your own solitary interests.
 While you can interact with people on-line, this isn’t the same as face to face interactions.
 Start by identifying activities you enjoy or are interested in trying.
 If you are a gamer, go to a gaming convention or to the local video game store.
 Like reading history?
 Volunteer at the local historic attraction or museum.
 Do you have a special talent that others envy?
 Offer to teach others how to do it – either as a one-on-one tutor or in a small group.
 If “neurotypicals” make you leery, consider joining a group designed for autistic individuals or a general disability organization.
 Many of these groups have social outings planned by the members themselves.